 Unlike flat paint, eggshell paint does come with a reflective sheen, making it a bit worse at hiding blemishes in your wall.

 That being said, eggshell paint forms a hard, durable coating when it’s dry, giving your walls the extra protection they need to stay safe.

 This ensures a longer-lasting paint job and makes eggshell paint a great option for rooms with high traffic.

-For example, you’ll likely want to use eggshell paint in your living room or bedrooms so that you can easily clean any dirt or grime that accumulates.
+For example, you’ll likely want to use eggshell paint in your living room, bedrooms, bathrooms, kitchens, kids’ rooms, and other high-traffic areas so that you can easily clean any dirt or grime that accumulates.